LogtalkDotOrg/logtalk3/manuals/sources/devtools/profiler.rst

    | ?- logtalk << (prolog_statistics:profile(... :: ...)).

 Given that ``prolog_statistics:profile/1`` is a meta-predicate, Logtalk will compile its argument before calling it.
-Don’t forget, however, to load the ``prolog_statistics`` module *before* using or compiling calls to the ``profile/1`` predicate by typing:
+Don't forget, however, to load the ``prolog_statistics`` module *before* using or compiling calls to the ``profile/1`` predicate by typing: